rjimeno/linux-sysadmin-interview-questions/README.md

 #### [[⬆]](#toc) <a name='general'>General Questions:</a>

 * What did you learn yesterday/this week?

+    * 2018-10-18: Simple way to "downgrade" Python 3.7 to 3.6 on my Mac:

+        `$ brew switch python 3.6.5`

 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)

+    * Development environment: Mac wih OS X & Emacs, closely followed by JetBrains IDEs.
+    * Universal tool: Firefox or Crome web browsers.
+I still use Safari and Internet Explorer for specific purposes and testing.

 * Tell me about the last major Linux project you finished.
+    * TODO

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
+    * TODO

 * Why we must choose you?
+    * Because I'm eager to apply more of my knowledge to help Facebook users to stay connected with friends and family, to discover what's going on in the world, and to share and express what matters to them.
+    (from the vision statement)

 * What function does DNS play on a network?

 * What is HTTP?
 * What is an HTTP proxy and how does it work?
 * Describe briefly how HTTPS works.